Epcot International Flower & Garden Festival: 2016

 The 2016 festival introduced a Huey, Dewey, and Louie topiary, a Ranger Mickey Mouse topiary to celebrate the National Park Service centennial, Floral Sun garden, and the “Fab Five” play garden.

 2017

 The 2017 festival introduced a Figment topiary, re-imagined princess topiaries and a re-imagined Cars garden, as well as a new front entrance topiary.

 2019

 2019 brought the expansion of the popular Garden Rocks concerts to nightly as well as a brand new set of topiaries (Bo Peep and her Sheep) celebrating Toy Story 4.

 2020

 The COVID-19 pandemic caused the festival to go on hiatus until 2022.

 2022

-It featured Snow White and the re-imagined Seven Dwarfs from Walt Disney Animation Studios' Snow White and the Seven Dwarfs and Lumiere and Cogsworth from Walt Disney Animation Studios' Beauty and the Beast.
+It featured Snow White and the re-imagined Seven Dwarfs from Walt Disney Animation Studios' Snow White and the Seven Dwarfs and Lumiere and Cogsworth from Walt Disney Animation Studios' Beauty and the Beast, as well as Walt Disney World Resort's 50th anniversary celebration cake.

 2023

 It featured Mirabel Madrigal, Antonio Madrigal, Isabella Madrigal and Luisa Madrigal from Walt Disney Animation Studios' Encanto and Tiana from Walt Disney Animation Studios' The Princess and the Frog.